 Over time, all this drilling can cause considerable damage, and the wax and fecal matter dripping from the holes is unsightly.
 Worse yet, because the bees may re-use the tunnels for several seasons, usually extending them each time, the damage to the wood can become quite extensive.
 It also tends to be expensive to repair because carpenter bees often choose wood that's way up high, making long ladders, scaffolding, or mechanical lifts necessary to repair the damage.

 If you have carpenter bees drilling into your home or something else that's valuable, however, then you'll need to get them treated.
-Once carpenter bees have taken a shine to your home, they don't go away.
-In fact, female carpenter bees and their daughters often re-use the same nests, expanding them every time, year after year.
+Once carpenter bees have taken a liking to your home, they don't go away.
+Female carpenter bees and their daughters often re-use the same nests, expanding them every time, year after year.
 So if you ignore a carpenter bee problem, it will only get worse.

 No worries, though.
 Rid-A-Critter has the personnel, experience, and equipment to handle any carpenter bee job, no matter how big or how small.
 We not only take care of the existing bee problem and repair the carpenter bee damage, but we install screening to help prevent the bees from getting into hidden parts of your home where they can do damage unseen.

 If you're located anywhere in the Macon area and have a carpenter bee problem, just give us a call for a professional consultation.
 We look forward to hearing from you.

 Here are some pictures of carpenter bee work we've done in and around the Macon, Georgia area.